 As a faculty member, Dr. Curran has taught journalism, communications, and business courses at Arizona State University, University of Oklahoma, University of Denver, University of North Texas-Dallas, Grand Canyon University, Park University, Mesa Community College, and Scottsdale Community College.
 His commitment to student success was recognized when he was named an Outstanding Adjunct Faculty in Arizona’s Maricopa County Community College District.

 Dr. Curran’s research covers media management, media history, and journalism.
-His published or presented research includes cross-border targeted radio, the effectiveness of mass notification systems, the addition of transparency to the SPJ Code of Ethics, the effect of partisan media on the public sphere, and the development of radio technology during World War II.
+His published or presented research includes cross-border targeted radio, the legal and ethical concerns for broadcasters of legalized sports gambling, the effectiveness of mass notification systems, the addition of transparency to the SPJ Code of Ethics, the effect of partisan media on the public sphere, and the development of radio technology during World War II.

 University of Oklahoma: Ph.D., Mass Communication